Hilbert subspace ergodicity: CHSSE through Quantum Many-Body Scars

-In order to verify this, we perform the time evolution and obtain the temporal ensemble with two different initial states, the scar state $\ket{S_1} = \ket{0}^{\otimes N}$ and a state in the non-scar subspace $\ket{\psi_{NS}} = \ket{1}^{\otimes N}$.
+To verify this, we perform the time evolution and obtain the temporal ensemble with two different initial states, the scar state $\ket{S_1} = \ket{0}^{\otimes N}$ and a state in the nonscar subspace $\ket{\psi_{\text{NS}}} = \ket{1}^{\otimes N}$.
 For the former we compute the distance for the $k = 1, 2$ moments with respect to the Haar moments for the full Hilbert space.
-For the non-scar initial state we compute the same metrics, but we also compute the distance with respect to the the first and second moments of the Haar ensemble in the non-scar subspace, denotes as $\hat{\rho}_{NS-Haar}^{(k)}$.
+For the nonscar initial state we compute the same metrics, but we also compute the distance with respect to the the first and second moments of the Haar ensemble in the nonscar subspace, denotes as $\hat{\rho}_{\text{NS-Haar}}^{(k)}$.
 The results are displayed in Fig. \ref{fig:single_qmbs}.